24 Plant-Based Recipes - Cover

 Elderberry is full of a very familiar antioxidant that’s one of the best for your skin: Vitamin C.

 Vitamin C can also reduce the appearance of hyperpigmentation and age spots.
-Even more, it can help protect your skin from further damage from things like too much sun and toxins in the environment (especially when combined with vitamin E).
+Even more, it may help protect your skin from further damage from things like too much sun and toxins in the environment (especially when combined with vitamin E).

 Elderberries also contain a good amount of vitamin A, another nutrient with proven benefits for skin health.